 Have you heard of Lucy?
 She lived 3.2 million years ago and was a “hominin”, an early human ancestor.
 In Oldupai Gorge, they have found several footprints from hominins.
 Some of them are very well-preserved.
 They have displayed in the museum the evolution of footprints.
 We can see the evolution of the way creatures stood and walked straight millions of years ago.

 In addition to footprints, the museum displays a lot of fossils from the gorge.
-Many information on the work done by the archaeologists on the site is also put forward.
+Information on the work done by the archaeologists on the site is also put forward.

 This visit was unexpected and very different from the primary game driving activity we did during the safari.
 I always prefer to see for real what I read in my History or Science books or, or even in museums.
 I was not too keen on going there initially but the explanations from the guide were good, so I found the visit and the experience satisfying.
 Still, I preferred the idea of looking for wild animals in the savannah.